areaDetector/ADEiger/docs/ADEiger/eiger.rst

     - The data format is CBOR.
     - Multiple thresholds are supported.

+The Eiger2 and Pilatus4 models support both V1 and V2.
+Older Eiger and Pilatus models only support V1.

 The StreamVersion record is used to select the Stream1 or Stream2 API.

 If DataSource is set to Stream, the driver opens a